 While only four students may be registered to compete and participate in the oral rounds, additional students may contribute or help teams prepare in advance of the competition.
 In this way, more people will benefit from the experience.
 For example, such students may conduct research for a team’s oral or written arguments or write any part of the team’s outline.

-In 2016, 25 teams from 18 law schools including American University Washington College of Law; Berkeley School of Law; Cardozo School of Law; Columbia Law School; Duke University Law School; Fordham University Law School; Georgetown University Law Center; Haramaya University (Ethiopia); Northwestern Pritzker School of Law; Pennsylvania State University Dickinson School of Law; The Ohio State University Moritz College of Law; University of Denver Sturm College of Law; University of Illinois at Urbana-Champaign; University of Missouri-Kansas City School of Law; University of Pennsylvania Law School; University of Pittsburgh School of Law; University of Southern California Gould School of Law; and University of Texas School of Law.
+This year we have 14 teams with more than 80 LL.M. students competing from 12 law schools including American University Washington College of Law; Berkeley School of Law; Brooklyn Law School; Georgetown University Law Center; Haramaya University College of Law (Ethiopia); University of Denver Sturm College; University of Houston Law Center; The Ohio State University Moritz College of Law; University of Pittsburgh School of Law; University of North Carolina School of Law; University of Southern California Gould School of Law; and University of Texas School of Law.
 Read the Transcripts of the 2016 final round!